Trina’s Toxic Talk:

 Yes, makeup can be good for your skin!
 I created the food alternative.
 Makeup (foundation, lid stains, cheek stains and concealer) that uses foods, plants, flowers and clays for coverage, color and beauty.

-Colors come from cranberries, beets, hibiscus, spirulina, cocoa and clays.
+Colors come from cranberries, beets, hibiscus, spirulina, cocoa, and clays.
 Have you ever made beets and craved the color of the juice?
 Drink a green juice and marvel at the intense color knowing you are drinking in a plethora of nutrients your cells need!

-Never any mica, titanium dioxide, lead, bismuth oxychloride, nanomaterials… only food for your skin.
+Never any mica, titanium dioxide, lead, bismuth oxychloride, nanomaterials… the only food for your skin.
 The amazing thing about clay and food, when blended together, the color is completely natural.
 Clays help detoxify the skin, so they are perfect for those suffering from acne, rosacea and other skin conditions.
 Clay also balances oil production and over dryness, oiliness and helps control shine.
 Many feel just as fresh at the end of the day as they did when they first applied their makeup.

 Because food and clay are healing agents, many find relief or improvement from skin conditions.